 Our fabulous Reception team are

-Miss Smith, LSA
+Miss Smith, Class Teacher

 Every half term we have a topic which we use to plan learning experiences.
 Last year our topics included dinosaurs, ourselves, space and traditional tales.
 We also have some stand-alone topic days.
 We tailor learning to the children’s interest and so topics can be moveable feasts.
 Our learning is planned around the three prime Early Years Foundation Stage (EYFS) areas (Personal, Social and Emotional development, Physical Development, Communication and Language) and the four specific areas (English, Maths, Understanding the World, Expressive Arts and Design).
 Many of the learning experiences that we plan cover more than one area.